aym-frikha/kafka-broker-charm/README.md

 Truststore should always be set since relations may use certificates that are not trusted by default by Java's upstream truststores.
 Units will learn certificate information from its peers and across relations and store them in the truststore.

-If keystore is set to empty, certificates will not be used for that listener.
+If keystore is set to empty, certificates will not be used for that relation.

 #### Manage Certificates within the Truststore

-If Keystore and Truststore are specified, users can add certificates to be globally trusted by an application.
+If Truststore is specified, users can add certificates to be globally trusted by an application.
+The add-/remove-/list-certificates applies to all the truststores available for this charm.

 Users can add certificates to truststore using:

 ```
-    $ juju run-action add-certificate certs=<multi-line-string-of-certs>
+    $ juju run-action add-certificate certs-files=<comma-separated-list-of-certs-to-add>
 ```

 If the user wants to empty out the truststore of any custom added certs, run:

 ```
-    $ juju run-action remove-certificates
+    $ juju run-action remove-certificates certs-files=<comma-separated-list-of-certs-to-remove
 ```

 If the user wants to list manually added certs to the Truststore: